kserve/modelmesh-serving/docs/install/install-script.md

   -n, --namespace                (required) Kubernetes namespace to deploy ModelMesh Serving to.
   -p, --install-config-path      Path to local model serve installation configs.
 Can be ModelMesh Serving tarfile or directory.
   -d, --delete                   Delete any existing instances of ModelMesh Serving in Kube namespace before running install, including CRDs, RBACs, controller, older CRD with serving.kserve.io api group name, etc.
-  --quickstart                   Install and configure required supporting datastores in the same namespace (etcd and MinIO) - for experimentation/development
+  -u, --user-namespaces          Kubernetes namespaces to enable for ModelMesh Serving --quickstart                   Install and configure required supporting datastores in the same namespace (etcd and MinIO) - for experimentation/development
+  --fvt                          Install and configure required supporting datastores in the same namespace (etcd and MinIO) - for development with fvt enabled
+  -dev, --dev-mode-logging       Enable dev mode logging (stacktraces on warning and no sampling) --namespace-scope-mode         Run ModelMesh Serving in namespace scope mode

 Installs ModelMesh Serving CRDs, controller, and built-in runtimes into specified Kubernetes namespaces.